 A. The Professional Development FundThe University and the Union recognize the benefits to be gained by professional development activities.
-Accordingly, on June 1 every year the University provides a professional development fund equal to 1% of total salaries spent for part-time instructors (excluding benefits) during the preceding twelve months.
+Accordingly, on June 1 every year the University provides a professional development fund equal to 1% of total salaries spent for instructors (excluding benefits) during the preceding twelve months.
 Added to this will be the unspent money remaining in the fund on May 31 of each year.
-It must be noted that the amount of unspent funds reported cannot exceed one-third of the budget allocated for the year that is ending.
+It must be noted that the amount of unspent funds transferred forward cannot exceed one-third of the budget allocated for the year that is ending.

 All Instructors whose names have appeared on the seniority list of a Continuing Education department for at least two (2) years are eligible to request professional development funds up to a maximum of $3,000 per year.
-Instructors who receive money from the fund must adhere to the University Policy for Travel and Other Allowable Expenses (Policy # CFO-3) and they must submit an expense report to the Professional Development Committee, within ten days following the completion of the activity.
+Instructors who receive money from the fund must adhere to the University Policy for Travel and Other Allowable Expenses (Policy # CFO-3).
+They must submit an expense report to the Professional Development Committee, within ten (10) days following the completion of the activity.
 In addition, the recipient of monies from the fund must submit a written report of his/her activities to the instructors of his/her department, with a copy to the Professional Development Committee, by the end of the session following the completion of the activity.
 Failure to submit a report within the prescribed deadlines, or the submission of a report deemed to be unsatisfactory by the Committee will disqualify the applicant from receiving further funding until the situation is rectified.

 Collective Professional Development Activity Requests

 Up to 25% of the total funds available may be allocated to collective professional development activities.
-Applications for collective professional development activities may come from a group of Instructors, the Union or the University, and must be endorsed by the Labour Relations Committee in order to be considered by the Professional Development Committee.
+Applications for collective professional development activities may come from a group of instructors, the Union or the University, and must be endorsed by the Labour Relations Committee in order to be considered by the Professional Development Committee.

 II.
 Guidelines for Allocating Professional Development Funds